- Explore Options

 Great things happen when a strong sense of community takes hold!

-Over 90% of first-year students live in the residence halls and here's why:
+Here's why so many first-year students live in the residence halls:

 - Friends and activities

 - Low cost

 Every year we conduct surveys to find out what we are doing well and what we can do better.
 Residents are sent individual surveys regarding residence hall housing, apartment housing, dining services, facilities and IT.
 Housing participated in the 2012-13 ACUHO-I/EBI Resident Assessment.

 Living on campus develops life-long skills and residents are telling us they learn valuable lessons outside of the classroom.
 In response to the question: